rohitsainier/TTSIndicF5/API_README.md

 - **Prompt Management**: List and manage available reference prompts
 - **Health Check**: Monitor API status and model loading
 - **CORS Support**: Ready for web application integration

+## Text Chunking Feature

+When input text exceeds 300 characters, the API automatically:

+1. **Splits text intelligently**: Preserves sentence boundaries first, then splits at punctuation (commas, semicolons, colons), and finally by words if necessary
+2. **Processes each chunk**: Generates TTS audio for each text chunk using the specified voice prompt
+3. **Combines audio seamlessly**: Merges all audio chunks into a single WAV file with small pauses between chunks
+4. **Returns unified result**: Provides the combined audio as both a file and base64-encoded response

+This ensures natural-sounding speech for long texts while maintaining the quality and consistency of the selected voice.

+### Example

+- **Input**: 500-character text
+- **Processing**: Automatically split into 2 chunks of ~250 characters each
+- **Output**: Single combined audio file with seamless speech

+You can test the chunking logic using the `/api/tts/chunk-demo` endpoint before actual TTS generation.

 ## Quick Start